BlueberryMC/Blueberry/CONTRIBUTING.md

 (To reset everything, simply run: `gradlew applyBlueberryPatches`)

+> **Note**
-> ❗ Please note that if you have some specific implementation detail you'd like to document, you should do so in the patch message or in comments.
+> Please note that if you have some specific implementation detail you'd like to document, you should do so in the patch message or in comments.

 ## Modifying patches